adityagilra/FOLLOW/README.md

 You can install Nengo by:
 `pip install nengo`

-Currently, the scripts are configure to use Nengo's default CPU backend.
+Currently, the scripts are configured to use Nengo's default CPU backend.
 This is slow!
+I **strongly** recommend to use the GPU backend which is about 25 times faster!

 For speed, I use the GPU back-end of the Nengo simulator [nengo_ocl](https://github.com/nengo/nengo_ocl).
-For the FOLLOW simulations, I found the GPU backend to be 20 times faster than the CPU backend.
+For the FOLLOW simulations, I found the GPU backend to be **~25 times faster** than the CPU backend.
 For good learning, I required about 10,000s of training the network which even on the GPU backend took about 24 hours for the van der Pol oscillator example (3000 feedforward and 3000 recurrently connected neurons).
 Thus, I strongly recommend using the GPU backend, but this might require a dedicated graphics card on a server -- on a laptop like mine, the GPU doesn't have enough memory.
 In the main python scripts used below, you'll have to set the parameter OCL to True to use the OpenCL (OCL) based GPU backend of Nengo:
 `OCL = True#False                             # use nengo_ocl or nengo to simulate`
 You need to install OpenCL libraries for the GPU you have (NVidia/AMD), and then pyopencl (see [nengo_ocl page](https://github.com/nengo/nengo_ocl) for details about all these), and finally nengo_ocl: